ausevo/ausevo.github.io/registration.md

 We are pleased to announce that we are now taking applications for our ECR Travel Awards.
 These Awards can be used by ECR members to help with attending the 2025 conference.

 **ECR Travel Awards Application**:
-Applications for the ECR Travel Awards can be made using this [Google form](https://docs.google.com/forms/d/1a1onZeScuMqhuLvTXiPL8-1XwBi77T0weblFWMzIUwM/edit)
+Applications for the ECR Travel Awards can be made using this [Google form](https://docs.google.com/forms/d/e/1FAIpQLSchn1Ap3fPo3GqGlaAOplvLX5fo0bX9PqT2JJPLPCXYa0y23A/viewform)

-Grant application deadline is **27th of June 2025**.
+Grant application deadline is **4th of July 2025**.
 Outcomes to be announced in the first half of July 2025.

 <!-- **ECR Travel Grant Application: is now closed and outcomes have been announced on 15th July 2024** -->
 <!-- **ECR Travel Grant Application: is now closed (https://docs.google.com/forms/d/e/1FAIpQLSc1LSWLEWcr07CQNUcUjWHq5glFQgpYwQcFzWSSM0hpNd4Guw/viewform)** -->